-

 Brief description

-- myopia (nearsightedness): difficulty in seeing distant objects clearly;
+- Myopia (nearsightedness): difficulty seeing distant objects clearly

-- astigmatism: distorted vision resulting from an irregularly curved cornea
+- Astigmatism: distorted or blurred vision due to an irregularly curved cornea

 Confirming the diagnosis